On the River – Day 3

 I would have expected the animals in the Pantanal to realize when there are a bunch of boats on the river that there was probably a jaguar around, but they haven’t figured that out.

-She swam across River and swam/walked along the back, continued hunting unsuccessfully, and then we lost her.
+The jaguar swam across the river and swam/walked along the bank, continued hunting unsuccessfully, and then we lost her.

 The rest of the morning went like that – we’d find a jaguar, follow it for a ways down the river, then it would be gone.